The planning poker meeting

 Revoting an existing task

-To revote a task that is complete, the facilitator needs to click on the "Revote" link displayed on the bottom right of every completed task.
+To revote a task that is complete, the facilitator needs to click on the "Revote" button displayed on the bottom right of every completed task.

 Revoting a task, you will lose all previous votes and maintain a single entry in the planning poker session log, the latest.